survivejs/react-book/manuscript/02_developing_with_webpack.md

 W> Note that there are [slight differences](https://github.com/webpack/webpack-dev-server/issues/106) between the cli and Node.js API and they may behave slightly differently at times.
 This is the reason why some prefer to use solely Node.js API.

 We are using a somewhat basic setup here.
 Beyond defaults we've enabled a couple of useful features, namely hot module loading (HMR) and HTML5 History API fallback.
-Former will come in handy when we discuss React in detail.
+The former will come in handy when we discuss React in detail.
 Latter allows HTML5 History API routes to work. *inline* setting embeds the *webpack-dev-server* runtime into the bundle allowing HMR to work easily.
 Otherwise we would have to set up additional `entry` paths.

 ## Refreshing CSS